haddocking/haddocking.github.io/education/biomolecular-simulations-2019/HADDOCK_tutorial/index.md

 #### Job submission

-* **Step 9:** You are ready to submit!
+* **Step9:** You are ready to submit!
 Click on the "Submit" button at the bottom left of the interface.

 Upon submission you will first be presented with a web page containing a link to the results page, but also an importantly a link to a haddockparameter file (simple text format) containing all settings and input data of your run.